solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 bool handle(Invocation *inv);
 ```

-The handler code may provide a `_init` function that returns an arbitrary user data
+The handler code may provide an initialization function that is named by appending
+`_init` to the handler name.
+The initialization function returns an arbitrary user data
 pointer that is passed along in all invocations.
 This can be used to initialize
 any libraries or state needed in the actual invocations.
-The init is only called
+The initialization is only called
 once before handling any events.

 The handler itself takes a pointer to an invocation that contains the received